jagoe/fvtt-module-focus-sheet/README.md

 If opened using PopOut!, it will be opened relative to the top-left corner of your screen.\
 If opened without PopOut!, it will be opened relative to the top-left corner of your Foundry VTT viewport.

-### (TBD) Minimize Last Combatant Sheet
+### (TBD) Minimize and Restore Sheets on Turn End/Start

-Enabling this will minimize the last sheet once a turn has ended, freeing up space.
+Enabling these settings will minimize the last sheet once a turn has ended, freeing up space and restore a minimized sheet on turn start, respectively.
-This setting is disabled if `Open Using PopOut!` is enabled.

 ## License